comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ### Why use repositories?

-Surely we can just share source code via email or a messaging app by zipping it up; or just share it on Google Docs, OneDrive, DropBox, etc.
+Surely, we can just share source code via email or a messaging app by zipping it up, or just share it on Google Docs, OneDrive, DropBox, etc!

-Well... we **can** do that; but it is a Very Bad Idea (VBI)!
+Well... we **can** do that, but it is a Very Bad Idea (VBI)!

 Consider Imogen and Zac working collaboratively on a software project using a shared drive, such as Google Drive.
 One day, Imogen downloads a file to work on.
 A bit later, Zac does too.
 Imogen makes some changes and then copies the file back to the server.
 Her changes are all there!
 A bit later, Zac uploads his copy of the file.
 His changes are all there!
 After lunch, Imogen needs to make some further changes, so she gets the file again, knowing that Zac had worked on it.
 What would she find??

 ![figs/file_overwrite_without_repository.png](figs/file_overwrite_without_repository.png)

-After Imogen recovers from her extreme disappointment, she will have to work with Zac --- despite the fact she will resent him! --- to merge the changes and update them.
+After Imogen recovers from her extreme disappointment, she will have to work with Zac despite the fact she will resent him!
+They will have to merge the changes and update them.

 **How can we solve this?** One option is to only allow one person to work on one file at a time.
-This is OK, but it can cause blocks -- sometimes people want to make minor changes to the same files.
+This is okay, but it can cause blocks; sometimes people want to make minor changes to the same files.
 What if Zac is working on something for a week and Imogen just needs to correct a small bug?

 *Source code repositories* help us with all this with several pieces of functionality: